-If you are looking for an ongoing volunteer opportunity with Habitat, become a Regular Volunteer.
+If you are looking for an ongoing volunteer opportunity with Habitat, become a CORE Construction Volunteer.

-Regular volunteers are a huge asset to the construction sites because they develop construction and leadership skills that are crucial to building.
-Regular volunteers commit to building 24 days a year, which is often enough that you become very familiar with what and how we build.
+CORE Construction Volunteers are a huge asset to the construction sites because they develop construction and leadership skills that are crucial to building.
+Volunteers commit to building 24 days a year, which is often enough that you become very familiar with what and how we build.

 - You'll get to work alongside great construction staff and learn more details of the build process.